 2. Make a Visit to Chattahoochee-Oconee National Forest

-The national forest is also home to Brasstown Bald, the cascading waters of Anna Ruby Falls, and Georgia’s highest point.
+The forest is home to many plants and animal species like black bears and bobcats.
+It also houses the Brasstown Bald, the cascading waters of Anna Ruby Falls, and Georgia’s highest point.

 3. Have Fun at Historic Green Street Walking Tour